 CCNA – Cisco Certified Network Associate

 CCNA has become the standard for network and IT professionals who work in network related areas.
-Cisco Certified Network Associate prove your ability to install, configure, operate, and troubleshoot route and switched networks, including implementation and verification of connections to remote sites in a WAN.
+Cisco Certified Network Associate prove your ability to install, configure, use, and troubleshoot route and switched networks, including implementation and verification of connections to remote sites in a WAN.

 For more information about CCNA certification visit the CCNA Certification website.